Hotel Manger: Notable guests and incidents

 Throughout its early years, acts that were performing at the Boston Garden, including Arthur Godfrey, Paul Whiteman, Gene Autry, and Roy Rogers, stayed at the Hotel Manger.
 Visiting hockey and basketball teams playing at the Garden stayed at the hotel until they switched from rail to air travel.
 Track athletes participating at the BAA Meet, including Glenn Cunningham, Harrison Dillard, Charles Beetham, and Ralph Boston, also stayed at the Manger.
-In 1964, The Beatles stayed and held a press conference at the hotel.

 On July 29, 1932, the Boston Police Department arrested 26 men they believed were involved in the pool and lottery racket.
 25 of the 26 men were also charged with suspicion of knowledge of murder.
 On March 13, 1935, the body of Sturgis H. Hunt, a Quincy, Massachusetts political figure who was a "missing witness" in the removal proceedings against Mayor Charles A. Ross, was found by a chambermaid.
 Hunt had committed suicide by drinking poison.

 On April 5, 1947, at the Boston Bruins annual breakup party, Bill Cowley unexpectedly announced he was leaving hockey because general manager Art Ross left him off of the roster for a post-season exhibition tour of Western Canada and the United States (Cowley's wife was from Vancouver and he wanted to use the trip as a honeymoon).
 At the time of his retirement, Cowley was the NHL's all-time leading point scorer.
 On May 14, 1970, Bruins head coach Harry Sinden held a press conference at the hotel to announce he was leaving hockey to enter private business.
 His announcement came four days after the Bruins defeated the St. Louis Blues in the 1970 Stanley Cup Finals.

 On October 25, 1949, the body of Leon G. Whittemore, head of a local chemical company, was found in a third-floor restroom.
 The medical examiner ruled that Whittemore's death was a suicide by poisoning.
 On April 1, 1950, the literary scholar F. O. Matthiessen committed suicide by jumping out of a 12th floor window.

 On October 21, 1951, groundwork on the Central Artery resulted in the hotel losing its steam supply.
 The hotel used a steam locomotive to heat the hotel until service was restored.
 On September 19, 1953, boxing trainer and manager Ray Arcel was critically injured in front of the hotel when he was hit from behind by an assailant wielding a lead pipe.
 The attack was a warning from the mob, who did not want Arcel to organize a competing television broadcast.
 The attack was never solved and Arcel remained out of boxing until 1972, when he came out of retirement to train Roberto Durán.

-On September 12, 1964, the Beatles stayed at the hotel and held a press conference there.
+On September 12, 1964, The Beatles stayed at the hotel and held a press conference there.